If you’re like an

 - currently have a moderate or severe health condition, with or without fever

 Shingles is a painful condition caused by the same virus as chickenpox.
-The virus can remain dormant in your nervous system for decades before reactivating.
+The virus can remain dormant in your body for decades before reactivating.

 There is one FDA-approved vaccine that prevents shingles and its complications.
-It’s usually given to adults over age 50 or to those ages 19 or over who have compromised immune systems.
-Your doctor may be able to prescribe it to you sooner depending on your circumstances.
+Doctors recommend it for adults over 50 and those 19 or over with compromised immune systems.
+Your doctor may be able to prescribe it to you sooner, depending on your circumstances.

 If you do get shingles, it usually goes away within a month.
 Yet it’s possible to develop PHN that lasts for months or years.
 Your healthcare professional may be able to prescribe antiviral drugs that will shorten the duration of the shingles infection and help prevent PHN.